Ser vs estar: these two Spanish verbs drive most of us crazy.

 The concept of more than one verb to say what we can with a single word is difficult to grasp.

-Unlike most other verbs like comer (to eat), for example, you cannot simply translate “to be” into Spanish and move on.
+Unlike most other verbs like comer (to eat), for example, you can't simply translate “to be” into Spanish and move on.

 You will need to learn when to use ser and when to use estar.